 MWSU students not majoring in the field of Physical Education may minor in Wellness.
 With renewed interest in the health of the nation, burgeoning health costs, and recent developments in preventative and remedial strategies for a variety of lifestyle-related diseases (heart disease, obesity, cancer, osteoporosis, and sexually transmitted diseases), there is a growing need for individuals trained in the field of wellness.
 A minor in Wellness could be especially helpful for students majoring in nursing, recreation sport management, psychology, biology (pre-medicine or pre-physical therapy), or management, or for students who wish to self-implement a wellness program.

-Students seeking this minor must complete at least 23 credits from the following classes: Credits
+Students seeking this minor must complete at least 23 credits from the following classes with a C or better in all courses Prodito